MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-10-auto-pilot.md

 ##### Configure company branding for OOBE

-In order for your company branding to appear during the Out-of-the-Box Experience, you'll need to configure it in Azure Active Directory first.
+In order for your company branding to appear during the OOBE, you'll need to configure it in Azure Active Directory first.

 See [Add company branding to your directory](https://docs.microsoft.com/azure/active-directory/customize-branding#add-company-branding-to-your-directory), to configure these settings.